 In reality, you would likely never say to yourself, “My car has been stuttering and stalling randomly for months, but maybe this article online will tell me what’s wrong with it.”
 You would take it into the mechanic the first time something scary happened and get it fixed before it became a life-threatening issue.

 Thank you for taking the time out of your busy schedule to read my post.
-I hope you enjoyed it and if you would like to continue a conversation about Performance Nutrition, please reach out to me at Eddie.email@example.com!
+I hope you enjoyed it and if you would like to ask specific questions about your about Performance Nutrition, please reach out to me at Eddie.email@example.com!